moj-analytical-services/user-guidance/source/documentation/information-governance.md

 All data movements should take place safely and securely to ensure that data is protected at all times, including when in transit.

 If you are moving sensitive or personal data, please complete a data movements form on OneTrust.
 It is your responsibility to know if your data contains personal information.
-To request access to OneTrust or for further information on how to complete the form please contact privacy@justice.gov.uk.
+To request access to OneTrust or for further information on how to complete the form please contact dataprotection@justice.gov.uk.
 You can find more information on the [intranet](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/privacy-reform/).

 If your data movement is complex, or you will be regularly moving a large amount of data, you may wish to consult the data engineering team for support [#ask-data-engineering](https://asdslack.slack.com/archives/C8X3PP1TN).
 ### Personal data